About my work

 You can find a work in progress of this range here.

 -Swords made with iron and steel produced direcly from the iron ore with the bloomery iron furnace technic (craft method).
-This range is the most accomplished way for historical reenactment.
+This range is the most accomplished way that I can propose for historical reenactment.

-Here, I work from raw iron/steel blocks for the making of these homemade materials.
+Here, I work from raw iron/steel blooms made by metallurgists friends for the making of these homemade materials.

 I make the refinement of this raw material myself.

-I make my own bronze for native copper and pure tin (from cassiterit ore and tin quartz).
+I make my own bronze for native copper and pure tin (from cassiterit ore and tin quartz made by a metallurgist).

 During the making of the sword, I take a big care of using only historic materials (in particular for the natural glue I make for the traditional mount.